biocore/emp/methods/methods_release2.md

 #### 3.2 Non-targeted mass spectrometry analysis by GC-MS

-Untargeted analyses of polar metabolites was performed by GC-MS (electronic ionisation source).
+Untargeted analyses of polar metabolites was performed by GC-MS (electronic ionisation source) The data were collected by Sneha Couvillion (sneha.couvillion@pnnl.gov) from the [Metz lab at PNNL](https://omics.pnl.gov/staff-page/Metz/Tom).

 ##### Data conversion, preparation and desposition
 The GC-MS data were converted from the proprietary file format (.d format) to the netCDF file format (.cdf format) using using [ProteoWizard](http://proteowizard.sourceforge.net/download.html) (ver.
 3.0.19, MSConvert tool).
 Citation: [(Chambers et al. _Nature Biotech._, 2012)](https://www.nature.com/articles/nbt.2377).